History of geography: 16th–18th centuries in the West

-During Enlightenment, advancements in science mean widening human knowledge and enable further exploiting nature, along with industrialization and empire expansion in Europe.
+During the Age of Enlightenment, advancements in science mean widening human knowledge and enable further exploiting nature, along with industrialization and empire expansion in Europe.
 David Hume, "the real father of positivist philosophy" according to Leszek Kolakowski, implied the "doctrine of facts", emphasizing the importance of scientific observations.
 The "fact" is related with sensationalism that object cannot be isolated from its "sense-perceptions", an opinion of Berkeley.
 Galileo, Descartes, later Hobbes and Newton advocated scientific materialism, viewing the universe—the entire world and even human mind—as a machine.
 The mechanist world view is also found in the work of Adam Smith based on historical and statistics methods.
 In chemistry, Antoine Lavoisier proposed the "exact science model" and stressed quantitative methods from experiment and mathematics.
-Karl Linnaeus classified plants and organisms based on an assumption of fixed species.
+Carl Linnaeus classified plants and organisms based on an assumption of fixed species.
 Later, the idea of evolution emerged not only for species but also for society and human intellect.
 In General Natural History and Theory of the Heavens, Kant laid out his hypothesis of cosmic evolution, and made him "the great founder of the modern scientific conception of Evolution" according to Hastie.

 Francis Bacon and his followers believed progress of science and technology drive betterment of man.
 This belief was attached by Jean-Jacques Rousseau who defended human emotions and morals.
 His discussion on geography education piloted local regional studies.
 Leibniz and Kant formed the major challenge to the mechanical materialism.
 Leibniz conceptualized the world as a changing whole, rather than "sum of its parts" as a machine.
 Nevertheless, he acknowledged experience requires rational interpretation—the power of human reason.

 Kant tried to reconcile the division of sense and reason by stressing moral rationalism grounded on aesthetic experience of nature as "order, harmony, and unity".
 For knowledge, Kant distinguished phenomena (sensible world) and noumena (intelligible world), and he asserted "all phenomena are perceived in the relations of space and time."
 Drawing a line between "rational science" and "empirical science", Kant regarded Physical geography—associating with space—as natural science.
 During his tenure in Königsberg, Kant offered lectures on physical geography since 1756 and published the lecture notes Physische Geographie in 1801.
-However, Kant's involvement in travel and geographical research is fairly limited.
-Kant's work on empirical and rational science influence Humboldt and at smaller extent Ritter.
-Manfred Büttner asserted that is "Kantian emancipation of geography from theology."
+Kant's involvement in travel and geographical research is fairly limited, although Manfred Büttner asserted that is "Kantian emancipation of geography from theology."
+Kant's work on empirical and rational science influence Alexander von Humboldt and at smaller extent Carl Ritter.
+Humboldt and Ritter are both regarded as the founders of modern geography as they later established it as an independent scientific discipline.